ixfan/space-jekyll-template/README.md

+# Space Jekyll in Arsenic style

+A Jekyll theme based on [Space Jekyll](https://victorvoid.github.io/space-jekyll-template/).

+What's different?

+1. Arsensic style.
+2. 排版针对中文进行调整.
+3. Add "all posts" page and enable pagination for posts.
+4. Style changes for code highlight.

 # Space Jekyll

 A simple and elegant Jekyll theme based on Spacemacs.
 The theme works well on mobile devices as well.